nogw/starting-whatsapp-clone/README.md

 # Whatssap Clone

-in this project, not yet finished, I'm making a clone of the whatsapp web interface, using firebase and ui material
+in this project, not yet finished, I'm making a clone of the whatsapp web interface

+## technologies used

+- React
+- Firebase
+- Material UI